-The Free Muni for Youth (FMFY) program has successfully assist youths with their needs to transport to destinations, has increase transit ridership among youth, and has enroll a generous amount of qualified youth to the program.

-As of February 13, 2014, 78.2% of eligible youth in San Francisco were registered for the FMFY programs (31,262 registered of an estimated 40,000 eligible), which is a 13.9% increase in registered participants from the previous year.5 Of the 31,262 registered participants, 85% are youths age from five to seventeen, 12.4% are youths age 18 years old, 2% are SFUSD English Learners Program, and 0.6% are SFUSD Special Education Services Program.6
+The Free Muni for Youth (FMFY) program has successfully assisted youth with their transit needs, has increased transit ridership among youth, and has enrolled a large number of qualified youth into the program.
+As of February 13, 2014, 78.2% of eligible youth in San Francisco were registered for the FMFY programs (31,262 registered of an estimated 40,000 eligible), which is a 13.9% increase in registered participants from the previous year.82 Of the 31,262 registered participants, 85% are youths age from five to seventeen, 12.4% are youths age 18 years old, 2% are SFUSD English Learners Program, and 0.6% are SFUSD Special Education Services Program.83

-As of October 1, 2015, over seventeen million unique rides have been taken by FMFY Program pass holders, proving the enormous participation from youth riding the City's municipal system.
-Furthermore, Clipper card data indicates that there were 266,025 more Clipper card tags by youth riders in May 2013, an increase of 41.1% from previous year.
-Clipper card tags by youth represented 9.2% of all Clipper card tags in May 2013, compared to 7.1% of all Clipper card tags in May 2012.
+As of October 1, 2015, over seventeen million unique rides have been taken by FMFY Program pass holders, proving the enormous participation from youth riding the City's municipal system.84 Furthermore, Clipper card data indicates that there were 266,025 more Clipper card tags by youth riders in May 2013, an increase of 41.1% from previous year.
+Clipper card tags by youth represented 9.2% of all Clipper card tags in May 2013, compared to 7.1% of all Clipper card tags in May 2012.85